On this page

 Should You Become a Medical Biller or Coder?

-On the fence about whether you want to attend medical billing and coding school?
-It’s important to be sure your personality, working style and preference for job environment line up with what’s expected of billers and coders.
-Before enrolling in a medical coding and billing program, consider the following questions:
+If you’re on the fence about medical billing and coding school, it’s important to be sure your personality, working style, and job environment preferences line up with what’s expected of billers and coders.
+Before researching medical coding or billing programs, consider the following questions:

 Do you like working from home or in an office setting?
 Medical billers and coders spend almost all of their time processing paperwork or in front of a computer.